erfianugrah/video-resizer/docs/features/imquery/IMQUERY_CACHING.md

 1. **Mapping Step**:
    - Map IMQuery dimensions to a derivative using breakpoint or percentage methods
    - The derivative name becomes part of the cache key
+   - Store the actual derivative dimensions in metadata

 2. **Cacheability Check**:
    - For IMQuery requests with derivatives, cacheability is forced to true